illinois-cs241/illinois-cs241.github.io/_docs/parallel_make.md

 **We will be using ThreadSanitizer to grade your code!
 If the autograder detects a data race, you won't automatically get 0 points, but a few points will be deducted.**

 ### (Almost) a reference implementation
-You can use the real GNU `make` to check your code.
+You can use the real GNU `make` to check your implementation.
+However, it differs from `parmake` in certain substantive aspects that may or may not be resolved.
+Here is a partial list of differences:
-Note that the real version of `make` usually prints every command it runs.
+* `make` usually prints every command it runs.
+Run `make` with the flag `-s` (for silent) to suppress these.
-To get GNU `make` to behave more like `parmake`, run `make` with the flag `-s` (for silent).
-GNU `make` also deals with cycles differently than `parmake` will, so do not use its behavior as a reference.
+* `make` deals with cycles differently than `parmake`, so do not use `make` as a reference for cycle handling.

-Example:
+* `make` kills the program immediately after a rule fails.
+Run `make` with the flag `-k` (for keep going) to continue satisfying rules that aren't doomed to fail.
+* `make` requires every dependency to either be explicitly declared in the Makefile or present as a file on the disk.
+To get `parmake` and `make` to work the same way, define every rule explicitly.
+* `make` spits out error messages when commands fail, even when the flag `-k` is used. `parmake` will not do this.

+Example "good" Makefile:

+    #testfile

+    a: maybefile b c
+    	echo "a"
+    b:
+        cat / # always fails
+	echo "I should not print out."
+    c:
+        echo "c"
+    maybefile:

+Example commands:

 ```
-    $ ./parmake -f testfile4 -j 2
+    $ ./parmake -f testfile -j 2
 ```

 This should generate the same output as:

 ```
-    $ make -s -f testfile4 -j 2
+    $ make -s -k -f testfile -j 2
 ```

-provided that testfile4 does not contain cycles.
+except maybe for some printouts that `make` emits when 'b' fails.
+Remember that you don't need to implement any GNU Make features that aren't prescribed in these docs.

 ## Grading